Isle of Wight Guru

 Remarkably, the village of Brighstone has its own volunteer-led museum on North Street.
 Please don't turn up expecting to fill a whole day though, it's very small...

-- St. Agnes Church in Freshwater is the only thatched church on the Island (lots of I-Spy points for that one)
+St Agnes Church is the only thatched church on the Isle of Wight

 7. Mottistone Manor Gardens and Farringford